zalilias/aft-blueprints/patterns/multi-region-advanced/README.md

 All the patterns include the same configuration for basic AWS Security services, such as AWS Security Hub and Amazon GuardDuty.

 See more details in the [Security Services](../../docs/architectures/security.md){:target="_blank"} architecture page.

+## Global Customizations

+This pattern also includes global customizations that are applied across all accounts.
+These encompass the definition of the IAM password policy, as well as account-level configurations such as S3 Block Public Access, AMI Block Public Access, EBS Encryption Enforcement, and IMDSv2 Enforcement.

+## Account Provisioning Customizations

+No account provisioning customizations other than the AFT default are available for this pattern.